 - From the Home Dashboard Site Panel click on Articles or from the Sidebar Menu navigate to Content → Articles to open the Articles List.

 - Find the article you want to restrict access to and click its title to open it.

 Under most circumstances you would normally set access levels on an article when you create it.
 Remember that the default access level of an article is Public.

 Public: Can be viewed by everyone - logged in users and non logged in users.

-Registered: This level restricts access to anyone that is not a logged in user.
+Registered: This level restricts access to users who are logged in.
 An article set to registered will require a front end login before the article can be viewed.

 Super Users: Setting this level means only a Super User can access the article.

-Once you have the set the relevant access level Save&Close via the top toolbar.
+Once you have the set the relevant access level select the Save & Close button in the toolbar.

 - Instead of on the article itself, you can set the access level on the menu item for the article.